HeroInNoMan/dotfiles/README.md

 dotfiles
 ========

-This project keeps dotfiles (.bashrc, .gitconfig, .vimrc, .tmux.conf…) organized in one directory under version control.
+This project keeps dotfiles (.bashrc, .gitconfig, .vimrc, .tmux.conf…) organised in one directory under version control.

 A install script creates symlinks of the dotfiles in the home directory.
-This allows to restore a complete environnement quickly by cloning the project on a new machine and launching “./deploy.sh”.
+This allows to restore a complete environment quickly by cloning the project on a new machine and launching “./deploy.sh”.

 Dotfiles already present in the home directory are moved to a backup directory